AlibabaCloudDocs/oss/intl.en-US/Product Introduction/What is OSS?.md

 -   Manage OSS by using Cloud Storage Gateway

     OSS does not use a hierarchical structure for objects, but instead uses a flat structure.
 All elements are stored as objects in buckets.
 To use OSS in a manner similar to local file systems, you can configure Cloud Storage Gateway \(CSG\).
-For more information, visit the[CSG product homepage](https://www.alibabacloud.com/product/cloud-storage-gateway).
+For more information, visit the [CSG product homepage](https://www.alibabacloud.com/product/cloud-storage-gateway).

 ## Pricing